Yoga Heart Openers are the Antidote to Your Winter Blues

 Liv’s Ultimate Savasana Tip!

 I had a teacher who used to go around the room tucking everyone’s shoulders under in Savasana.
 It’s a really simple self-adjustment that you can do when you’re settling yourself for final relaxation.
 Just press into your elbows to lift your chest slightly, then roll your shoulders open, moving your shoulder blades onto your back and toward the midline of your spine.
 Your forearms will widen and it feels more natural to have your palms facing up.
-Now that you can really feel the support that your scapulae are giving your chest, look for that sensation in other more active heart openers.
+Now that you can feel the support that your scapulae are giving your chest, look for that sensation in your more active heart openers.